paulhyomintanner/TreatmentRegimenCDSS/README.md

 # TreatmentRegimenCDSS
 Thesis topic on dynamically selecting treatment regimens for clinicians.
-The data and treatments are not to be used as actual treatments and are inaccurate.
+Disclaimer Warning: The data and treatments are not to be used as actual treatments and are fake.
 They are for testing the Proof of concept only and for demonstrative purposes.
+All patient data is fake and all treatment suggestions, dosing strategies, and patient data is fake and dummy and should not be used to influence treatment decisions.

 To test the Tkinter application (iteration5), clone the repository.
 Then run the `iteration5.py` script to use the GUI.
 Dependencies: customtkinter, tkinter, json, math, os, and sys